scribe-org/Scribe-iOS/README.md

 - Neutral: colored green 🟩 and marked with (N)
 - Plural: colored orange 🟧 and marked with (PL)
 - More than one: marked with all their forms

+The above form abbreviations are translated into their equivalents in the keyboard's language.

 #### Prepositions